Towards using utility data to quantify how investments would have increased the wind resilience of distribution systems: Introduction

 In addition to the routine reluctance to pay more for improved electrical infrastructure, resilience investments are particularly hard to justify because they concern rarer large events that will recur, but at an indefinite time in the future\footnote{Note that reliability investments already address the common failures.}.
 There are indeed technical difficulties in estimating the impact of rare events, but arguably at least as important for practically improving resilience are the difficulties in communicating the impact of rare events and the benefits of investing to reduce their impact.
-The model-based approach can estimate with some approximations and assumptions the projected future benefits of a resilience investment.
+The model-based approach can estimate, with some approximations and assumptions, the projected future benefits of a resilience investment.
 The data-driven approach can estimate the benefits that the investment would have had if the investment had previously been made.
-In some ways, the data-driven approach can be more persuasively tangible because it is related to people's lived past experience.
+In some ways, the approach driven by historical data can be more persuasively tangible because the historical data is related to people’s lived past experience, in that the historical blackout risk and consequences are more easily recalled and more vivid than imagining a blackout predicted by a model at an indeterminate time in the future.
 For example, it could be persuasive to say that the community would have saved 20\% fewer customer minutes of outages over the past 10 years, or even more specifically that a particular, extreme wind event (such as the upper midwest USA derecho in August 2020 that caused $\sim$11 billion dollars of damage) would have had 20\% fewer customer minutes out.

 The overall paper contribution is showing the feasibility of a new, entirely data-driven method of quantifying distribution system resilience to wind, particularly the change in standard metrics that would have occurred if overall investments in hardening or earlier or faster restoration had been made.
 There are no modeling assumptions, the data is readily available to utilities with an outage management system, and the computations are fast and relatively straightforward.
 The new quantification of resilience benefits of investments can be tangible to stakeholders and help support the case for investments.
+The more detailed technical contributions of the paper include implementing the overall effect of hardening by sampling a reduced number of historical outages and the new conception and use of area outage rate curves and super events.

 After reviewing the literature in section~\ref{litreview}, section~\ref{DataSection} describes the outage and weather data used.
 Section \ref{outageratecurves} describes the area outage rate curves that quantify the wind resilience from data, and how they can be shifted to represent hardening.
 Section \ref{MetricsSection} explains how to extract resilience events from data and calculate their metrics.
 Section \ref{SamplingSection} describes the sampling that represents the hardening and Section \ref{restoration} shows how improved restoration is represented.
 Results quantifying the improvement in metrics due to the hardening and improved restoration are presented in Section \ref{results}.
 Sections \ref{outageratecurveDerivationSection} and \ref{superevents} give technical details of constructing area outage curves and tracking events after sampling.
 Finally, the paper contributions and conclusions are given in section \ref{conclusions}.
 The paper elaborates and builds on the initial work presented in the MS thesis \cite{AhmadMS23}.